-6. What resources—a favorite book, podcast, platform, etc.—would you recommend for someone interested in getting started in front-end web development?
+6. What resources—a favorite book, podcast, platform, tools, etc.—would you recommend for someone interested in getting started in front-end web development?

 - A List Apart is a bi-weekly web journal that I’d consider required reading for developers everywhere, whether they’re new or have vast experience.